 The basement level of this house is like a dream come true for anyone who loves the outdoors.
 It’s not only filled with natural light but also has an enormous gym and cinema that will make you want to spend all your time there!

 The entrance leads to an incredible open-plan kitchen with a living and dining room situated on the ground floor.
 This part of the house has been built using inexpensive stained plywood, demonstrating careful attention to detail for clean lines throughout this space.

-The attention to detail throughout the property ensures a well-coordinated home, with all rooms working in relation with each other through communicative design.
-The timber suspended stair leads up to the spare bedroom and master suite which provides beautiful views over Hampstead and towards The Heath.
+The attention to detail throughout the property ensures a well-coordinated home, with all rooms working in relation to each other through communicative design.
+The timber-suspended stair leads up to the spare bedroom and master suite which provides beautiful views over Hampstead and towards The Heath.

 What were the key challenges?